Co-op Financial Requirements – A Breakdown

 So with that in mind…

-As discussed in a previous post, a co-op’s board of directors has the ability to determine how much of the purchase price may be financed (usually 70 to 80%, but sometimes less) and to establish minimum financial requirements for prospective buyers.
-While requirements can vary widely from building to building, but there are usually three main components – employment and income history, debt to income ratio and post-closing liquidity.
+As discussed in a previous post, a co-op’s board of directors has the ability to determine how much of the purchase price may be financed (usually 70 to 80%, but sometimes less) and to establish minimum financial requirements for prospective buyers in the co-op.
+Requirements can vary widely from building to building, but there are usually three main components – employment and income history, debt to income ratio and post-closing liquidity.

 Employment and Income History